 Adam lives with the business motto when building his business.
 The business motto is how quickly market demand turns into cash.
 There are four things that he kept under control when building a business: prices, the cost to deliver, how fast you pay your vendors, and how quickly you get paid.
 Eventually, he developed two jobs when it comes to business owner leadership.
-The first being the talent scout and people manager.
+The first is the talent scout and people manager.
 He looked for talented people who have enough skills to work for the business and they are all managed by him.
-The second being the business motto which again is how quickly he turned the market demand into cash.
+The second is the business motto which again is how quickly he turned the market demand into cash.

 When building a business, he learned cash flow is different for different types of services.
 There are services where you chase cash flow like a law firm and there are services where you have positive cash flow by selling items that produce immediate cash flow.
 Grocery businesses are always stuffed with cash because of the items they sell upfront, they have a lot of cash flow.

 When starting Hireology Adam determined that upfront costs, sending invoices, and chasing payments weren’t the way he wanted to run his business.
 So, he started building a business without chasing payments and wanted upfront payments with monthly advances as well.
 Chasing receivables was something he didn’t want to do again with any business he wants to pursue.
 With his own business, he controlled the cost and price as well as paying his vendors later.
 He also controlled his own credit policy with money paid upfront.